 Barriers to affordable housing can include lack of monetary resources, lack of information to maintain housing (legal and operational) and lack of availability of affordable housing.
-Tarrant County is assisting to add to the affordable housing stock through our HOME funds and the CHDO program.
+Tarrant County is assisting to add to the affordable housing stock through our HOME funds; however markets rates are only easing now.
 Often the same areas that lack affordable housing also do not have access to a variety of transportation options.
-Working with developers and cities to add affordable housing is important as is working with regional partners to improve alternate mobility options.
+Working with developers and cities to add affordable housing is important as is working with regional partners to improve alternate mobility options, employment and affordable child care to maintain housing.

 CDHD receives fair housing complaints and provides informational resources to best maintain housing.
-Information could be guidance of how the eviction process works to a phone number to legal aid or guidance on how the rehabilitation program works to providing direction on educational classes towards home ownership.
+Information provided is guidance of how the eviction process works to a phone number to legal aid or guidance on how the rehabilitation program works to providing direction on educational classes towards home ownership.
 Without education and resources, people can have a barrier to affordable housing.